yandex/yandex-tank/docs/core_and_modules.rst

 ===

 (`What is BFG <http://en.wikipedia.org/wiki/BFG_(weapon)>`_) BFG is a generic gun that is able to use different kinds of cannons to shoot.
 To enable it, disable phantom first (unless you really want to keep it active alongside at your own risk), enable BFG plugin and then specify the parameters for BFG and for the gun of your choice.

 There are three predefined guns: Log Gun, Http Gun and SQL gun.
 First two are mostly for demo, if you want to implement your own gun class, use them as an example.

 But the main purpose of BFG is to support user-defined scenarios in python.
 Here is how you do it using 'ultimate' gun.

-1. Define your scenario as a python class (in a single-file module, or a package):
+1. Define your scenario as a python class, for example, `LoadTest` (in a single-file module, for example, `test` in current working directory `./`), or a package:

 .. code-block:: python